 - Your in-laws will probably side with their own family.
 You cannot count on them being there for you after the divorce.

 - If you wish to change your name, it is easiest to do this during the divorce process.
-Just note that others may not recognize you by your new name and it may take some to to adjust to your new identity.
+Just note that others may not recognize you by your new name and it may take some time to adjust to your new identity.

 - Be careful how you and your spouse act around your children.
 This will be a very vulnerable time for them, and hearing bitter arguments between parents could have devastating effects on the children.